KaiserWhoLearns/ElementalTask/README.md

 * Model Inference
   * Pass model name, checkpoint
   * Run inference (write to `outputs`) / evaluation

-* minor TODO: current version of VLLM is incompatible, need to search backward until we find a good one? (speculative, not sure but seems like the issue is recent)
+* Data Saving

-## Documents
+  * Kaiser made in save directory somewhere

-* Create a `.env` in the base directory.
+* minor TODO: current version of VLLM is incompatible, need to search backward until we find a good one? (speculative, not sure but seems like the issue is recent) - maybe fix VLLM later for faster generation...
+(Millicent)